Share this

 Technology is taking much of the guesswork out of medicine.
 Innovations in patient monitoring and data collection now allow doctors and other healthcare professionals to track patients' conditions over time, sometimes without even requiring in-person visits.

-Remote sampling - the collection small, precise volumes of blood or other biological fluid using microsampling devices - is a crucial part of this story.
-Thanks to advances in technology, it is now possible to get a tremendous amount of information from a very small amount of biological material.
-Collecting that material in the precise volumes needed, at a reasonable cost and convenience, has heretofore posed a challenge.
+Thanks to advances in technology, it is now possible to get a tremendous amount of information from a very small biological specimen.
+Collecting specimens in the precise volumes needed for bioanalysis is now possible at a reasonable cost and with easy convenience.

 - It eliminates the hematocrit (HCT) bias that reduced the effectiveness and slowed the adoption of earlier small-volume dried blood collection methods, generating results comparable to those from the wet blood gold standard.